niilosy/jQuery-project/README.md

 I worked on and off for half a weeks time on this project.

-Table of Content:

-About The App

-Technologies

-Setup

 About The App

 This is a update off my previous to-do app with more animations and written now with jQuery.